keithort/VerticalLatency/data/portfolio/7/index.md

   - Drupal
   - CSS built using Sass with Compass
   - Photoshop
-abstract: One such possibility was a custom content hub that incorporated paid-for marketing onto an existing brands web site.
+description: One such possibility was a custom content hub that incorporated paid-for marketing onto an existing brands web site.
-thumbnail: './7.png'
+featuredImage: 7.png
 employer: Bonnier
 ---